NORTH PORT — Two North Port natives were among 100 elite athletes taking part in the Atlanta competition of “America Ninja Warrior.”

 Josh Parisi, 21, and Ashley McConville, 19, can’t say how well they did or specifically what happened on their runs that took place while the show filmed in Atlanta between March 24-26, but both spoke about the excitement of the experience.

 “It’s been awesome getting to compete at so many different competitions and meet so many new ninjas,” McConville said.
-“I have Ninja friends all around the country because of all the competitions we’ve done and traveled to.”

 “I had a great time,” Parisi said.